bethanyann/my-main-blog/src/posts/a-simple-post.md

 ---
-title: A simple post
+title: my new blog
-date: '2020-10-18'
+date: '2025-02-25'
-tags: [demo-content, simple-post]
+tags: [blagh, vlogging, test-tag,]
-description: Meditation gentrify fam, yuccie kickstarter brunch vape.
-Pitchfork freegan biodiesel bicycle rights.
-Semiotics flexitarian four loko XOXO raw denim chartreuse.
+description: This is just a little sample description for a little blog
 permalink: posts/{{ title | slug }}/index.html
 ---